OblivionLimbo/IIKG3005/Exam Document.md

 You struggle when your systems are large and tighty coupled.
 The larger the system, the harder it is to change, and the easier it is to break.
 When you look at the codebase of a high-performing team, you'll see that their system is composed of small, simple pieces.
 Each piece is easy to understand and easy to change, as well as having clearly defined interfaces.
 Each component can independently be deployed and tested (in isolation), and can be changed without affecting other components.

-As a system expands, the challenges of managing changes increase, leadingn to greater complexity and risk.
+As a system expands, the challenges of managing changes increase, leading to greater complexity and risk.
 The resulting process hinders the system's ability to evolve, fostering techincal debt and compromising quailty.
 Composing systems from smaller pieces facilitates a faster rate of change without sacrificing quality.

+<div style="page-break-after: always;"></div>

 ### Designing for Modularity